krdheeraj51/aws-labs/aws-cloudformation/Lab 3/README.md

-# Lab 2: Updating s3 Bucket Using a CloudFormation Template
+# Lab 3: Parameters and Outputs

 ## Objective